 Why should you follow my three days in Paris itinerary?

 Paris has been my primordial dream city for as long as I can remember.
-The first time I got there was on a high school bus trip – I had exactly one night to see what I have been reading and dreaming about for years.
+The first time I got there was on a high school bus trip – I had exactly 12 hours in Paris/ one night to see what I have been reading and dreaming about for years.
 After a quick climb in the Eiffel Tower to say hello and do a reconnaissance of all the monuments, I walked through the entire city (from the Eiffel Tower to Notre Dame and back) until morning with no map and no food.
 See, I had read so much about it that I felt I knew my way completely.
 I was only partly right!

 Five years later I visited Paris with my mother, and though we did get a grasp of the metro, we still ended up walking huge distances, the longest stretch being actually inside the Louvre.
 Thinking back to the entire trip that cost me 200-300 euros for both of us (crowded, smelly bus and 1-star hostel included), paying for a hop on hop off tour would have still been a very smart investment.

 My longest stay in Paris was for two months in 2007, when I felt too Parisian to do the touristic thing, and I explored every corner of the city by metro, while surviving on sandwiches and brioches to afford entrance fees and books.
 In time, Paris and I developed a relationship half harmonious, half discordant – a mix of drab, rainy days of exhilarated exhaustion in front of the city’s architectural wonders, and serene moments of sunny contemplation over coffee or wine in its most iconic squares.
 Now I visit as an old friend who does not need the introductory tour, knows the public transport well enough to not waste too much time with orientation, and luckily affords the treats at restaurants and cafes.